 JMF: But we have to remember always that this love of God is not something that’s going to go away, and it’s not something that’s going to change, and it’s not something we can move beyond its limits.

-PM: We shouldn’t really want to, of course.
+PM: We shouldn’t really want to.

 JMF: I would have all sorts of conditions.

-JMF: I can hardly think of the parable of the prodigal son without thinking of Henri Nouwen’s book, The Return of the Prodigal Son, where he takes Rembrandt’s painting and then analyzes each part of it in connection with the story of the parable.
+JMF: I can hardly think of the parable of the prodigal son without thinking of Henri Nouwen’s book, The Return of the Prodigal Son, where he takes Rembrandt’s painting and analyzes each part of it in connection with the story of the parable.
 It’s such a moving and reassuring rehearsal of the unconditional love that God has for us.

 JMF: Don’t we sometimes turn repentance into some kind of a work or some kind of a chore or duty?
-Instead of freely trusting that we can simply return to God who loves us, we kind of project ourselves onto God as being somebody who is going to require a certain amount of penance or a certain number of deeds (or whatever we have in our head) before he’s going to accept us back.
+Instead of freely trusting that we can simply return to God who loves us, we project ourselves onto God as being somebody who is going to require a certain amount of penance or a certain number of deeds (or whatever we have in our head) before he’s going to accept us back.
 We think that repentance needs to be tooth-grinding and fist-clenching and begging and sackcloth and ashes.

-JMF: In the prodigal son, again, this son’s repentance was not a great repentance at all, because he really was…
+JMF: In the prodigal son, this son’s repentance was not a great repentance at all, because he really was…

 PM: He realized that he was feeding pigs.